adityamukho/amc-hashnode/cko9xf4al000t1ps1fsx2d49e.md

 </table>

 ### Bi-Temporal Database
 Finally, a bi-temporal database would have access to both "record time" and "booking date" to filter on, during its version search phase.
 On such a database, we can ask questions like - "What was the price for booking date D₁ as it was known to the database at record time T₂?
 (Answer: P₁)".
-The data storage scheme is represented in [Table 1](#flight-record).
+The data storage scheme is identical to the scheme presented in [Table 1](#flight-record).

 # Appendix: Beyond Bi-Temporal
 Continuing with our projection-based representation model, we note that we needn't stop at just two dimensions.
 In fact this model can be extended to an arbitrary number of dimensions, and it is possible to design a database capable of storing and querying facts with _n_ temporal dimensions.
 However, beyond two dimensions, the semantic mappings quickly turn murky.